jeff-zucker/rdf-easy/README.md

 Documentation for novices coming soon, here's a quick usage summary to start

+The best way to start is probably to look at the [working example](./examples/rq.js)

 ### initialize with rdflib
 ```
   const RdfEasy = require('rdf-easy')